AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 A state abstraction that is not specified as External shall not have
    ``constituents`` which are External states.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.2.8 LR A non External state abstraction cannot have Volatile constituents

 #.
 An External state abstraction shall have at least one ``constituent``
    that is External state, or shall have a null refinement.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.2.8 LR An External state abstraction must have at least one External state constituent, or shall have a null refinement.

 #.
 An External state abstraction shall have each of the properties set to True
    which are True for any of its ``constituents``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.2.8 LR An External state abstraction shall have each of the properties, which are True for any of its constituents, set to True.

 #.
 Refined_Global aspects must respect the rules related to external
    properties of constituents which are external states given in